davidshore/chas_radioplayer/README.md

 #### First stretch goal

 Design for zero data.
-Make your page look nice while the station list is loading by creating a "skeleton loader", like we discussed during the lecture.
+Make your page look nice while the station list is loading by creating a "skeleton loader".
 Consider using the Chrome [network throttler](https://developers.google.com/web/tools/chrome-devtools/network-performance/network-conditions) to simulate a slow connection and make it easier to test your code.

 #### Second stretch goal